Use links to view dependencies and track related work

 From the new work item form, you can add a link using the Related Work section or from the Links tab.

 Open a work item and choose the plus icon to add a link.

-From the Related Work or Links tab, you can also perform these actions:
+From the Related Work or Links tab, you can also complete these actions: